Dagi2004/wireframing/README.md

 - Wireframing is often a collaborative process, and Figma’s real-time collaboration feature is a game-changer.

-**3. Streamlined Design Handoff**
+**3.Streamlined Design Handoff**

 Once a wireframe progresses to a more refined design, Figma makes it easy to hand off the design to developers.

-4. Customizable and Scalable
+**4)Customizable and Scalable**

 - Figma’s flexible tools allow you to design wireframes that scale with the complexity of the project.

 **Benefits of Wireframing in Software Development**